100 Notable alumni of

 -

-Mélanie Joly PC MP is a Canadian politician and lawyer who has served as minister of Foreign Affairs since October 2021.
+Mélanie Joly is a Canadian politician and lawyer who has been serving as the Minister of Industry, Registrar General of Canada, and Minister responsible for Canada Economic Development for Quebec Regions since May 2025.
 A member of the Liberal Party, Joly represents the Montreal-area riding of Ahuntsic-Cartierville in the House of Commons, taking office as a member of Parliament (MP) following the 2015 federal election.
-She has held a number of portfolios including Canadian heritage, tourism, and La Francophonie.
+She has held a number of portfolios including Canadian heritage, tourism, foreign affairs, and La Francophonie.
 Joly ran for mayor of Montreal in the 2013 Montreal municipal election, placing second behind eventual winner Denis Coderre.

 -